top of page

 What Is LVR?

-LVR stands for Loan-to-Value Ratio, and it’s the percentage of a loan amount compared to the total value of the secured asset, typically a commercial or investment property.
-The formula is simple: LVR = (Total Loan Amount ÷ Property Value) × 100
+LVR stands for Loan-to-Value Ratio.
+It's the percentage of a loan amount compared to the total value of the secured asset, typically a commercial or investment property.
+The formula is simple: LVR = (Total Loan Amount ÷ Property Value) × 100.

-If your property is worth $1 million and your combined loans (first and second mortgages) total $750,000, your combined LVR is 75%.
+For example, if your property is valued at *$1 million, and your combined loans (first and second mortgages) total $750,000, your combined LVR is 75%

 What does “gross” mean?
 It includes: